dcdelia/tinyvm/README.md

 F2 to resume the execution at P2.

 Program locations can be expressed using an LLVM '%name' (including numerical IDs for anonymous values) or a line ID '$i' reported by SHOW_LINE_IDS.
-For basic block locations OSR points are inserted before the first non-PHI instruction.
+When a basic block is specified, its first non-PHI instruction is picked as location.
+TinyVM> HELP MAPS
+Manipulate StateMap objects:
+--> MAPS SHOW
+--> MAPS UPDATE <F1> <F2>

+MAPS can either SHOW the available StateMap objects, or UPDATE the StateMap for functions F1 and F2 when they have been optimized using the OPT command.
 TinyVM> HELP OPT
 Syntax:
     OPT <function_name> { <opt1> <opt2> ... << <optN> }